Skip to main content

 Gateways

 A gateway is a Docker host that runs agents.
 One workspace can have multiple gateways.
-The gateway stack includes:
+The gateway stack includes seven services (all behind the gateway Compose profile):

 • Gateway container with OpenClaw, Chrome/Chromium, XFCE, noVNC, and the files API.